Intimacy and Relationships

 4. Clear communication

-- It is important when communicating with someone to listen not only to their words, but also to their non-verbal cues.
+- It is important when communicating with someone to listen not only to their words but also to their non-verbal cues.
 Nonverbal communication provides valuable clues to feelings.
-Tone of voice, gestures, body posture, and facial expressions not only accentuate the spoken word but can also express emotion directly.
+The tone of voice, gestures, body posture, and facial expressions not only accentuate the spoken word but can also express emotion directly.